Photo by Tom McCorkle and food styling by Gina Nistico; for The Washington Post

 This spin on baked ziti captures all the comforting appeal of the classic in a better-for-you way.
-It’s made with whole grain pasta (although regular pasta would be fine, if you prefer it), packed with vegetables — sauteed mushrooms, broccoli, and sun-dried tomatoes — and made cheesy and creamy with a more healthful than typical balance of part-skim ricotta, mozzarella and Parmesan.
+This three cheese pasta dish is made with whole grain pasta (although regular pasta would be fine, if you prefer it), packed with vegetables — sauteed mushrooms, broccoli, and sun-dried tomatoes — and made cheesy and creamy with a more healthful than typical balance of part-skim ricotta, mozzarella and Parmesan.

 1 pound whole grain or regular penne pasta, or other tube shaped pasta